The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 The Ultimate Guide To The Sales Prospecting Process

-If you internally groan when anyone mentions prospecting, you’re far from alone.
+You’re far from alone if you internally groan when anyone mentions prospecting.
 An unsurprising 40% of salespeople say prospecting is the most challenging part of their sales process*.
 While there are many reasons for this, the most obvious is that prospecting is hard work – and frankly, it just isn’t as exciting as closing a deal.
-Which is why we’re here to change this mindset because without a pipeline full of leads, how will you ever close a deal?
-Read on below to discover our ultimate guide to the sales prospecting process, including tips, tools and templates that will help you connect with buyers you can help.
+This is why we’re here to change this mindset: without a pipeline of leads, how will you ever close a deal?
+Read on below to discover our ultimate guide to the sales prospecting process, including tips, tools, and templates to help you connect with buyers you can help.

 Also read: